nanvel/blog/2015/11/python-the-language.md

 - assigned to variable or element in a data structure
 - passed as an argument to a function
 - returned as the result of a function

+!!! note "First-class object"
+    In programming, something is said to be a first-class citizen when it can be used as a value, meaning it can be passed into a function, returned from a function, and assigned to a variable.

 ```bash
 >>> dir(a)